Vaginal & Intimate Health

 Boric Acid After Sex

 Boric acid used vaginally after unprotected intercourse can help restore vaginal pH before BV takes hold.
-Doctor P covers the correct protocol, dosing, and when to choose antibiotics instead in her guide to using boric acid for BV.
+I cover the correct protocol, dosing, and when to choose antibiotics instead in my guide on boric acid for BV.
 If this is something you want to add to your prevention routine, review that guide and discuss it with your OB/GYN before starting.

 Lactobacillus Probiotics for Flora Support